 Authorised officer model

 Small exporters may also find further savings through the use of the Plant Exports Authorised Officer (AO) Model.
-Until recently only departmental authorised officers were permitted to undertake inspections of goods for protocol markets.
+Until 2011 only departmental authorised officers were permitted to undertake inspections of goods for protocol markets.
 Within the

 AO Model, external authorised officers can inspect goods exported under protocol market access arrangements under the